Ceocor International Congress and Exhibition 2015 Stockholm

-Corrosion behavior in the field, choice of materials
+Corrosion behaviour in the field, Choice of materials

 Founded in 1956, CEOCOR became an international scientific non-profit association in 1981.
 Most of the European countries are members of CEOCOR which brings together hundreds of specialists from:

 - water, gas and oil distribution and transportation companies

 - waste water companies